takeoff-env/takeoff/docs/command-line.md

 You run Takeoff commands from the root folder.

-When creating an environment you must pass a folder name that can't currently exist, and you can also specify a blueprint name which will fetch from the cache (e.g. `basic`, `my-coolblue-print`), or get from a known remote blueprint (such as `takeoff-blueprint-basic`).
+When creating an environment you must pass a folder name that can't currently exist, and you can also specify a blueprint name which will fetch from the cache (e.g. `basic`, `my-cool-blueprint`), or get from a known remote blueprint (such as `takeoff-blueprint-basic`).

 You can also pass `--blueprint-url` a url to a git repository or local folder containing a blueprint.
 For example:

 ```bash
 takeoff init myenv --blueprint-url=https://github.com/takeoff-env/takeoff-blueprint-basic